ircv3/ircv3-specifications/extensions/account-tag-3.2.md

 requested this capability.
 It supersedes the `identify-msg` extension.

 The tag MUST be named `account`, and contain the sender's current services username.

-If the user is not identified to any services account, the tag MUST NOT be sent.
-Exception: If the ircd reliably knows that the sender is a trusted network service (e.g. is on an U:lined server), `!service` MUST be sent as the value.
-(No known services present their pseudo-clients as having any account name, therefore no conflicts are expected here.)
+(If the user is not identified to any services account, the tag MUST NOT be sent.)

 The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others).
 The tag also MUST be added by the ircd to all